WARCORE-HCKS/LockBox/README.md

 - **Read Receipts**: Not implemented
 - **Message Editing**: Messages can only be deleted, not edited
 - **Voice/Video**: UI buttons present but not functional
+- **Hard Deletion**: Deleted messages and users remain in database with soft deletion timestamps

 ## 📝 License